Lithium reviving centuries-old Czech mining tradition

 With major car manufacturers increasingly focused on electric cars, Goldman Sachs calls lithium "the new gasoline."
 Others say it's the oil of the future.

 Tesla Motors for one thinks it's worth betting on.
-Its CEO Elon Musk has plans to build a "gigafactory" to produce lithium-ion batteries somewhere in Europe, on top of the $5 billion plant it's constructing in Nevada.
+Its CEO, Elon Musk, has plans to build a "gigafactory" to produce lithium-ion batteries somewhere in Europe, on top of the $5 billion plant it's setting up in Nevada.

 The potential of lithium's boom is already having a knock-on effect for the small village of Cinovec on the Czech border with Germany, which has a tin and tungsten mining tradition dating back to 1378.
 Its mines were abandoned in 1991 because they ceased to be economically sustainable following the collapse of communism, but recent explorations have found the biggest deposit of lithium in Europe.

-Jaromir Stary, the head of the Department of Mineral Resources at the Czech Geological Survey, said the lithium resources in the Czech Republic could amount to 1.2 to 1.4 million metric tons, mostly in the Cinovec area.
+Jaromir Stary, the head of the Department of Mineral Resources at the Czech Geological Survey, said the lithium resources in the Czech Republic could amount to 1.2-1.4 million metric tons, mostly in the Cinovec area.
 Only Serbia has a similar deposit in Europe, estimated at 1 million metric tons.

 Australia's European Metals Holdings, or EMH, has had an exclusive license to explore the resources and the right to seek permission to mine since 2014 when it acquired Czech exploration company Geomet, which first confirmed the presence of the ore. lon